by Louis Bertini, MPSE

 But many of these states face a different problem.
 Although they can boast of major motion pictures being shot within their borders, they are not having great success in generating economic activity.
 Because California and New York have established film industries, tax incentive money spent within those states gives direct benefit to the residents of those states.
 But productions that travel usually bring their crews with them, and do not fill any of the major jobs from the local population.
 Area residents are hired as extras and production assistants, but these jobs are both low-wage and temporary.
 As soon as the filmmakers complete their shoot, they pack up their sets and leave.

 Attracting filmmakers with tax incentives in these cases often involves a greater outlay of revenue than the filmmakers generate while working in the state.
 Residents of those states are beginning to wonder if the incentives that were set aside for these so-called “glamour” projects could be put to better use helping local industries.
+Allowing for local businesses and newly emerging tech start ups within these states to file for the Research and Development Tax Credit via Form 6765 and the various other subsidies/incentives that can be provided to local companies seem to work in favor of the local residents, more so than the current incentives provided to filmmakers.

 The debate over budgetary allocations is always hard fought, with every constituent group fighting for its share of dollars.